 If you’ve invested in a quality leather bagor coat, a tear doesn’t have to mean the end of its life.
 (Although, it could mean the end of the life of whoever tore it.)

-Obviously, a leather professional ought to be your first choice to repair leather tears in an heirloom quality bag or other high value item.
+Obviously, a leather professional ought to be your first choice to repair leather tears in an heirloom quality bag or other high-value items.
 But if that’s not an option, or if you’re just the DIY type, then here are 5 steps to repair small leather tears on your own.

 - Sewing needle

 - Fabric scrap (similar in color to the leather, and slightly larger than the tear)

 - Fabric glue

 Using the dull end of the needle, position the torn leather back into place the best you can.
 Apply a piece of scotch tape or painters tape over the tear to hold the leather in position. (*Press the tape onto your skin a few times to remove some of the stickiness first.)

 Turn the bag or jacket inside out and locate the area of the tear from the interior.
 If your item is lined, see if there is seam already near the tear.
 If so, use a seam ripper to carefully open the seam to access the underside of the tear.
 (If no seam, use fingernail scissors to carefully cut a hole in the lining to access the torn leather.)